-It took nearly 2 weeks to win my first gig, and it was for a $10 fixed-rate vector tweak.
-It took me 20 minutes from start to finish.
-The $10 didn’t matter nearly as much as that first review.
-It only takes a spark to light a fire.
+It took nearly 2 weeks to win my first gig.
+And it was for a $10 fixed-rate vector tweak.

-Speaking of reviews, don’t be afraid to ask your clients for a review at the end of each successful engagement.
-The first review is the most important.
-Do everything you can to make sure it’s a good one.
+And don’t be afraid to ask your Upwork clients for a review at the end of each successful engagement.

-Remember, you can scale up quickly as steady work begins to trickle in and you have those first few reviews under your belt (more on that later).
+Remember, you can scale up quickly as steady work begins to trickle in and you have those first few reviews under your belt.

 5. Learn how to write a proposal that sells

-Make your cover letters short and sweet, poignant and client-focused.
+With that in mind, keep your cover letters and proposals brief, poignant and client-focused.
 Aim for 200 words or less.
 No one wants to read a novel.

-- A unique selling point (what makes YOU right for this job).
+- A unique selling point (what makes you a good fit for this job)

-- A call to action (ie. Reach out to me today and we can discuss details).
+- A call to action (e.g. reach out to me today and we can discuss details)

 6. Quit worrying about fees, start worrying about ROI

-And I can assure you, now that I’m operating as a small design agency – I have WAY bigger expenses to worry about than the my little 8% Upwork fee – like my 30% tax bill for instance.
+I can assure you, now that I’m operating as a small design agency – I have way bigger expenses to worry about than my little 10% Upwork fee – like my almost 30% tax bill, for instance.

 The following chart depicts my income vs expenses over the course of my first two years on the Upwork platform.